nyu-devops22-orders/orders/README.md

 ```
  $ code .
 ```
-5. Open in Container
+5. Open in Container - ***Make sure docker is running or you won't be able to open in container***
-6. Pull up-to-date code from GitHub
+7. Pull up-to-date code from GitHub
 ```
 $ git pull
 ```